 The major in Rangeland Ecology emphasizes interdisciplinary study, research, and management of the world’s rangelands.
 Rangelands occupy nearly 50 percent of the earth’s land surface and consist of natural grasslands, savannas, shrublands, riparian areas, deserts, tundra, and coastal marshes.
 Colorado is an ideal setting for the study of rangeland ecology and management with shortgrass steppe to the east and high elevation grasslands, woodlands, and riparian areas to the west.

 Students are prepared to understand and manage the animal, soil, and vegetation resources on rangelands for state and federal land management agencies as well as a variety of private companies and non-governmental agencies.
-The curricula are accredited by the Society for Range Management and meet U.S. Civil Service requirements for range conservationist and soil conservationist.
-With a few additional courses, graduates can meet U.S. Civil Service requirements for soil scientist and ecologist.
+The curricula are accredited by the Society for Range Management and students general meet the Office of Personnel Management (OPM) requirements for the Rangeland Management Series (0454) and Soil Conservation Series (0457).
+With a few additional courses, graduates meet OPM requirements for the Ecology Series (0408).
 Students develop an in-depth understanding of basic plant and animal biology; a basic understanding of the physical sciences as they relate to rangeland ecology; knowledge of important concepts of ecology and range management; an understanding of economics related to recognizing alternatives; and analytical and decision making skills.
 Students also develop communication, political and interpersonal skills to make their education effective.

 Three concentrations are offered: Conservation and Management, Range and Forest Management, and Restoration Ecology.